-13 students from around the U.S. and Mexico spent 4 weeks in Lucca working with eight teachers in voice and opera.
+13 students from around the U.S. and Ecuador spent 4 weeks in Lucca working with seven teachers in voice, language and opera.
 Numerous opera lovers and supporters from the midwest generously provided over $20,000 in scholarships to assist students with travel and tuition expenses.

 Students spent two hours each day in Italian language classes and had daily voice lessons and/or coaching sessions.
 Lessons were enhanced by visits to important cultural sites where opera history took place, including the Pitti Palace, birthplace of Peri's Euridice.

-All students participated in master classes conducted by Metropolitan Opera singer Claudia Catania and distinguished La Scala basso Francesco Facini, and Paulina Abber, whose agency Operastage specializes in working with young artists.
+All students participated in master classes conducted by Metropolitan Opera singer Claudia Catania, noted voice teacher Deborah Baxter, and Lorenzo Frassa, whose agency specializes in working with young artists.